 Call for Abstracts

-You are invited to submit an abstract for the Evidence and Implementation Summit (EIS) 2021, taking place online and in-person in Sydney, Australia, March 2021.
+You are invited to submit an abstract for the Evidence and Implementation Summit (EIS) 2023, taking place online and in-person in Melbourne, Australia, 9 - 11 October 2023.

-EIS2021 will now be offered as a hybrid event, with full online and in-person programs bringing together a wide network of global contributors and registrants regardless of location.
+EIS2023 is a hybrid event, with full online and in-person programs bringing together a wide network of global contributors and registrants, regardless of location.
 The review panel is currently receiving abstracts for presentations, panels,

-Contributions from a broad range of sectors are welcome; please consider our
+Contributions from a broad range of areas of interest are welcome.
+Please consider

-five Summit themes in the context of this year's global challenges, across any of
+our five Summit themes in the context of current global challenges, across any of

-the sectors below and leveraging creative formats.
-We welcome your ideas and
+the areas listed below and leveraging creative formats.

 Your contribution, if selected, will be available to both the in-person audience and to the vibrant and diverse global network of Summit attendees participating online.
 Now is the time to submit your abstract and secure your registration.
 Do so knowing that wherever you are in the world, the opportunity to present, learn, participate and contribute will be available.

 The Summit will draw on a number of presentation formats, examples of which are below.
 We encourage proposals for presentations that use non-traditional formats, such as chat shows (without slides), fishbowl conversations, and other formats allowing greater audience engagement, particularly if are considering an online presentation.